sidebar hamburger menu

 cPanel account protection

 Starting from v7.1, Imunify360 includes the extended the well-established Anti-bot protection functionality to cPanel to ensure that users are protected from bot attacks.
-All users trying to log in to cPanel will face up with the “Splash Screen” JavaScript challenge.
+All users trying to log in to cPanel will face up with the “Anti-Bot Challenge”.

 Most bots are unable to solve the challenge, and their requests will not reach the cPanel login page.
 All users using regular browsers may pass the challenge automatically.
-After passing the Splash Screen, a user receives a cookie for 24 hours and does not need to pass it again for the whole session.
+After passing the Anti-Bot challenge, a user receives a cookie for 24 hours and does not need to pass it again for the whole session.

 As bots and other automation are not supposed to pass the challenge, all legitimate automation should be whitelisted by IPs.